 After the brief lull of “The Trial of Cunning”, “The Trial of Mind Power” sees Lion-O’s Anointment Trials back to their best with, arguably, not just the strongest installment of the Trials episodes but perhaps one of Leonard Starr’s strongest-ever ThunderCats scripts.

-Whatever the whys and wherefores, nonetheless Tygra’s abilities in this episode make for one of the most unique challenges to be faced by Lion-O, not just in the Anointment Trials but in the entire ThunderCats series.
-That the writer Leonard Starr should think in terms of testing Lion-O’s mental abilities in this way shows just how intelligent and well thought-out his thought processes were in relation to writing for ThunderCats – for, whilst three of the five Anointment Trials episodes would deal primarily with Lion-O’s physical abilities, both “The Trial of Cunning” and this episode would focus on his mental and (in this episode’s case) emotional state.
+Whatever the whys and wherefores, Tygra’s abilities in this episode make for one of the most unique challenges Lion-O has to face, not just in the Anointment Trials but in the entire ThunderCats series.
+That Leonard Starr would think to test Lion-O in this way shows just how well considered his writing process for the Anointment Trials was—whilst three of the five Anointment Trials deal primarily with Lion-O’s physical abilities, both “The Trial of Cunning” and this episode would test his mental and emotional fitness.

-However, whilst “The Trial of Cunning” was, at times, a slightly mundane test for Lion-O, this episode sees him put through arguably the most demanding trial of all, with Tygra calling upon his illusion abilities to force Lion-O to relive the destruction of Thundera.
-This one scene alone is perhaps the single most powerful, pertinent and relevant to Lion-O’s character development throughout the entire series – Lion-O’s devastation at the destruction of his home planet was touched upon even in the very first episode of ThunderCats, with other episodes such as “The Time Capsule” and “Return to Thundera” dealing with his homesickness, and so therefore it’s easy to see why forcing Lion-O to relive Thundera’s destruction would be seen as the ultimate psychological test.
-A nice touch of character exploration occurs when Lion-O states that his biggest fear in relation to Thundera’s destruction is being afraid – although just a small line of dialogue, it reveals so much about how traumatic the destruction of Thundera must have been to the pre-adolescent Lion-O, seeing everything he treasured and relied upon for security ripped away from under him.
+However, where “The Trial of Cunning” was, at times, a slightly mundane test for Lion-O, this Trial sees him put through arguably the most demanding test of all, with Tygra forcing Lion-O to relive the destruction of Thundera.
+This one scene alone is perhaps the single most powerful and relevant to Lion-O’s character development throughout the entire series.
+Lion-O’s devastation at the destruction of his home planet was touched upon beginning in “Exodus”, “The Time Capsule” and “Return to Thundera” explore his homesickness, and “ThunderCats Ho!” later shows us that the nightmares never really ended, even after the Trials.
+So it’s easy to see why forcing Lion-O to relive Thundera’s destruction would be the ultimate psychological test.
+In reliving it, Lion-O comes to the realization that his biggest fear in relation to Thundera’s destruction is that he’ll be that afraid again.
+Though just a small line of dialogue, this reveals so much about how traumatic the destruction of Thundera must have been to the pre-adolescent Lion-O, seeing everything he treasured and relied upon for security ripped away from under him.
 Once again, little touches like these define the greatness of episodes such as this one.

 If there was one element of this episode that didn’t quite ring true, it would be how much perverse pleasure Tygra seems to take at certain points during Lion-O’s trial.
 Whilst some of the other ThunderCats would tackle the act of trying to better Lion-O in the Trials in a businesslike fashion, at one point Tygra actually taunts the young lord – after subjecting him to a particularly arduous early illusion, Tygra tells him, “So much for the warm-up – now for the game!”
 It could be argued that Tygra’s taunting is designed to further push Lion-O’s psychological boundaries and get inside his head, yet somehow it feels strange that Tygra should address Lion-O in such a mocking fashion – and, perhaps even more strange that Lion-O doesn’t react to it!
 Something else that reinforces the theory that perhaps Tygra’s goading of Lion-O is all part of the Trial is how Tygra instinctively uses his mental powers to protect Lion-O when he is at the mercy of S-S-Slithe’s Skycutter, somewhat negating any potential theory of underlying emotions on Tygra’s part, yet somehow his behaviour in this episode still feels mildly erratic.

-If this episode had a weakness, it would probably be that the animation, whilst to a decent standard, does not quite match up to the quality of the Anointment Trials episodes that precede it – however, for an episode of this high caliber this is forgivable.
+If this episode had a weakness, it would probably be that the animation does not match up to the quality of the Anointment Trials that precede it.
+However, for an episode of so high a caliber, this is forgivable.
 With so much else to recommend it, this episode is a complete gem and deserves to be seen by all ThunderCats fans!

 Written by Chris (He-Fan)